serve in the community

 Contact Vicki Matustik for more information.

 Feed My Sheep at Sunrise Homeless Navigation Center - Sign up to bring part of a meal for approximately 120-150 people, to be delivered the third Tuesday of the month.
+For more information, Meryl Kettler.

 Foundation Communities Supper Club - Sign up to bring part of a meal for approximately 75 people at Garden Terrace Apartments, an affordable housing community.
 (Once a month, date varies.)
+Email Christina Hall for more information.

-Esperanza Community Meal - Esperanza Community Meal - Help cook or serve a meal for 60-80 people residing in transitional housing at the Esperanza Community, a ministry of The Other Ones Foundation.
-This has been a ministry that Oak Hill has faithfully supported since 2020. (second and fourth Fridays of the month)
+Esperanza Community Meal - Help cook or serve a meal for 60-80 people residing in transitional housing at the Esperanza Community, a ministry of The Other Ones Foundation.
+(Second and fourth Fridays of the month) For more information, contact Paul Nelson.

 CROP Walk - Join with us in the spring as we join folks from around the planet in raising awareness of world hunger through walking and collecting funds.